AmoghPai19/Resume-Screener-Project/README.md

 ---

-## Enhancements Made
-- Removed common stop words like *we, are, a, the* to improve accuracy.
-- Added **weighted scoring**: more important keywords contribute more to the total score.
-- Stored **full history** of analyzed resumes with timestamp for future reference.

----

 ## Future Scope / AI Integration Ideas
 - **Semantic matching:** Use NLP models to understand skills even if phrased differently (e.g., "Spring Boot" vs "Spring Framework").
 - **Resume parsing:** Automatically extract sections like Education, Skills, Work Experience.